The Ponsot Estate

 I raise all my wines for 12 months in oak barrels (one third of new oak barrels), then I assemble in vats for a period of 3 to 6 months depending on the vintage.

 Today, my goal is to continually increase the quality performance of the Estate, vintage after vintage, in order to offer you the highest quality wines, while remaining in an environmental and responsible approach.

 Proud of my roots

 I am very proud of my Burgundy roots, of the work that my grandfather and my father did to build the family estate, of the beauty of the hilly landscape of my village of Rully, in the heart of the Côte Chalonnaise !

 But all this beauty, the prestige of this history, the heritage and the terroir of Rully are also a responsibility for me as for all the winemakers of the appellation.
 It’s our commitment to preserve them, to continue to produce great wines, but also to allow future generations to be amazed as we are!

-This 2 hectares and 13 ares vine plot is located in the Rully Premier Cru appellation area and belongs to our family since 1954.
-This parcel was planted in Pinot Noir by my father and my grandfather from 1978 to 1988 for a part, then by my father and me thereafter, when it was enlarged.
-In 2011, I also bought an additional 1 hectare of Chardonnay on this parcel: these Chardonnay vine had been planted since 1975.
+This 3,05 hectares vine plot (1,30 hectares of Chardonnay and 1, 75 hectare of Pinot noir) is located in the Rully Premier Cru appellation area and belongs to our family since 1954.
+This parcel was planted in Pinot Noir by my father and my grandfather from 1978 to 1988 for a part, then by my father and me thereafter, when it was enlarged progressively until 2011.

 Molesme is a very generous ground plot, which does not fear drought.
 It is exposed East - Southeast, with a flatter topography of Piedmont.
 Its subsoil is composed of an oxfordian substratum of lithographic and oolitic limestone.
 Its soil is reddish brown calcareous, partly colluvial, with satisfactory hydric regime but with a possibility of seasonal karstic resurgence very localized in this plot.